Black Bean Quinoa Tabbouleh Salad

 • Avocado Oil in place of Olive oil

-• Minced cauliflower in place of quinoa for a low carb option.
+• Minced cauliflower in place of quinoa for a low-carb option.

 Storage:

-Place leftovers in a container and store in the fridge for up to 5 days.
+Place leftovers in a container and store them in the fridge for up to 5 days.
 Serve cold when ready to eat.
 Do not freeze.

 Nutritional facts:

 Please keep in mind that the nutritional information is calculated using a nutrition facts calculator.
-It is a rough estimate and can vary greatly based on products used.
+It is a rough estimate and can vary greatly based on the products used.

 Nutrition